Who We Are

 Romans 10:9-10: "If you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved; for with the heart a person believes, resulting in righteousness, and with the mouth he confesses, resulting in salvation."

-Friends, it is our great desire that those who read this will repent and believe in Jesus Christ as their Lord and Savior, and be saved.
+Friends, it is our great desire that those who read this will repent and believe in Jesus Christ as their Lord and Savior to become saved.
 If you have any questions or would like to discuss this more, please use the Contact Us page on this site.